 Hemolytic uremic syndrome (HUS) is a disorder that usually occurs when an E. coli bacterial infection in the digestive system produces toxic substances that destroy red blood cells.
 Symptoms include vomiting and diarrhea, fever, lethargy, and weakness.
 In severe cases it can lead to kidney failure or death.
 While this condition is most common in children, it often has a more complicated presentation in adults.
-Treatment may include dialysis, corticosteroids, transfusions of packed red blood cells and plasmapheresis.
+Treatment may include

 The Human Phenotype Ontology (HPO) provides the following list of features that have been reported in people with this condition.
 Much of the information in the HPO comes from Orphanet, a European rare disease database.
 If available, the list includes a rough estimate of how common a feature is (its frequency).
 Frequencies are based on a specific study and may not be representative of all studies.
 You can use the MedlinePlus Medical Dictionary for definitions of the terms below.